First off, thanks for your interest in EmailOctopus! We welcome guest posts on our blog.

 We’re looking for high quality articles so we do reserve the right to reject contributions at our discretion.

-We also reserve the right to include calls-to-action to EmailOctopus content, including but not limited to blog articles and downloadable content.
+We also reserve the right to include calls-to-action, linking to EmailOctopus content, including but not limited to blog articles and downloadable content.

 Examples of successful guest posts